Gabriel-Hill/GabrielsWebsite/README.md

         <p>Outside of my professional endeavors, I am deeply passionate about fitness.
 I am an avid weightlifter and marathon runner, constantly challenging myself to push boundaries and improve.
 Whether I’m training for a new personal best in the gym or crossing the finish line of a race, I bring the same level of discipline, resilience, and focus that I apply to my career.</p>

         <p>I believe in giving my all to everything I do and value hard work, consistency, and a positive outlook.
-With a strong sense of purpose and drive, I strive to balance my personal aspirations with professional excellence, always keeping my family and goals at the heart of everything I pursue.</p>
+With a strong sense of purpose and drive, I strive to balance my personal aspirations with professional excellence, always keeping my family and goals at the heart of everything I pursue.
         </div>
     </section>